microsoft/PowerApps-Tooling/src/PASopa/README.md

 You can also use this functionality stand alone, using our test console app.

-Download and install the [.NET Core SDK v6.0.x (x64)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) in order to build.
+Download and install the [.NET SDK 10.0.x (x64)](https://dotnet.microsoft.com/en-us/download/dotnet/10.0) (version specified in global.json) in order to build.
 Build the test console app by running: `\build.cmd` This will create: `\bin\Debug\PASopa\PASopa.exe`